 CB: To me community is when a group of people who have something in common—in our case it’s shared geography; it’s the ground we all live on—activate their collective strength and limits and come together to be more together than they were separately.
 They work towards a common goal and the common good.

 CI: How can others find you and get involved?

 CB: Look on our website!
+We have events you can track.
 We’re on social media (we’re most active on Facebook and Instagram).
 People can stop by our location at 1408 N. Sedgwick.
 Or you can email me at firstname.lastname@example.org.
-Check out the short video made by AP Video below for a little more about Art on Sedgwick and the Old Town neighborhood.
+Check out the short video made by Martha Irvine of the Associated Press below for a little more about Art on Sedgwick and the Old Town neighborhood.

 The 77 Project is a storytelling and media project presented in partnership with Xfinity with additional support from Robert Wood Johnson Foundation to help redefine the narrative of our neighborhoods from the inside out.
 We’ll spend the remainder of 2018 shining a light on organizations and individuals in each of the 77 community areas of Chicago who are making a positive impact.
 Know someone we should speak with?
 Recommend them here.